okbob/plpgsql_check/README.md

      All 3 tests passed.
     =====================

+## Compilation on Ubuntu

+Sometimes successful compilation can require libicu-dev package (PostgreSQL 10 and higher - when pg was compiled with ICU support)

+    sudo apt install libicu-dev

 ## Compilation plpgsql_check on OS X

 use `-undefined dynamic_lookup` to the last line of the `Makefile ("override CFLAGS += ...")` allowed it to build.